vortex-exoplanet/VIP/readme.rst

 VIP is being developed within the VORTEX team @ University of Liege (Belgium).
 It's in alpha version meaning that the code will change drastically before the first release version.
-If you want to report a bug contact the main developer at cgomez [at] ulg.ac.be or through github.
+If you want to report a bug, suggest a feature or add a feature please contact the main developer at cgomez [at] ulg.ac.be or through github.

 QUICK INSTRUCTIONS